TechCohort14/TA300-Testing-Automation/README.md

 # TA300-Testing-Automation

-Simulation for creating test conditions and test suites for website.
+Simulation for creating test conditions, inputs, and test cases for website form.
 Then using WebdriverIO to automate the test cases.